Handbags and Gladrags: Rod Stewart version

 In 1969, Rod Stewart recorded a version for the album An Old Raincoat Won't Ever Let You Down.
 This version of the song was arranged by Mike d'Abo, who also played piano on the recording.
 The song failed to garner significant sales or airplay in the United States, but when it was re-released as a single in 1972, it charted on the Billboard Hot 100, peaking at 42 in March.
 In 1993, Stewart recorded a live version of the song during his session for MTV Unplugged.
 This version was included on the album Unplugged...and Seated.

 Although it was never a hit single for Stewart in the UK, in recognition of its renewed popularity following its use for television series The Office and Stereophonics returning it to the charts, he performed "Handbags and Gladrags" (backed by Phil Collins on drums) as his only song at the Party at the Palace in 2002.

 The original record arrangement includes a "plaintive oboe phrasing".

+Record World said Stewart "sounds fabulous."

 In 1989, Rod Stewart's version of the song was used in the Season One episode of the TV series Midnight Caller entitled "No Exit".